peterbmarks/weakmon/README.md

 These programs use Phil Karn's Reed-Solomon and convolutional decoders.

-My (Peter Marks) is focussed on running on python3 and I'm testing on Ubuntu 21.10.
+My (Peter Marks) fork is focussed on running WSPR on python3 and I'm testing on Ubuntu 21.10.
 Thanks to kholia for his work that I'm forking from.

 The software depends on a few packages.
 Here's how to install them